MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

     > [!div class="mx-imgBorder"]
     > ![Empty cache and hard refresh](media/refresh-reload.png "Empty cache and hard refresh")

-13. Once you have your code component loaded from your local machine, you can make changes to the code (whilst `npm start watch` is running) and refresh the browser to load the newly built versions.
-Fiddler's autoresponder will automatically add a cache-control header so that it will not be cached by the browser so a simple refresh will reload the resources without having to clear the cache each time.
+13. Once you have your code component loaded from your local machine, you can make changes to the code (while `npm start watch` is running) and refresh the browser to load the newly built versions.
+Fiddler's AutoResponder will automatically add a cache-control header so that it will not be cached by the browser so a simple refresh will reload the resources without having to clear the cache each time.

-### Related topics
+### Related articles

 [Power Apps component framework API reference](reference/index.md)<br/>
 [Power Apps component framework overview](overview.md)<br/>